 How does Chromecast backdrop show photos when multiple users are sharing the same Chromecast device?

-If multiple users are sharing the Chromecast device, and some finished the backdrop preferences setup, the backdrop will then use the “mixed” preferences.
+If multiple users are sharing the Chromecast device, and some have finished the backdrop preferences setup, the backdrop will then use the “mixed” preferences.
 In other words, all preferences are used in rotation randomly.

-Of course, Google may use some algorithms to determine the weighting factor for different albums based on number of photos in the album.
+Of course, Google may use some algorithms to determine the weighting factor for different albums based on the number of photos in the album.

 I have two Chromecast devices, can I set different Chromecast backdrop preferences for each of them?